CommonAccord/Site-Compliance/Doc/FoleyGRS/FCPAPolicy/Sec/Courtesy.md

 4.=[Z/Sec/s6]

-5.sec=Appropriate gifts or business courtesies will usually be valued at less than ${100}, and any gifts given by {the_Company}' employees, as appropriate, should usually bear the {the_Company}'slogo.
+5.sec=Appropriate gifts or business courtesies will usually be valued at less than {Gift.PermittedMax.Value}, and any gifts given by {the_Company}' employees, as appropriate, should usually bear the {the_Company}'s logo.

 6.0.sec=The following gifts, meals, entertainment or business courtesies are never permitted: